dimitri-voytan/raytrace3dpy/README.md

 # raytrace3dpy

-This code is designed to solve one-point ray tracing problems in 3D heterogenous media.
+This code is designed to solve one-point ray tracing problems in 3D, isotropic, heterogenous media.
 The code solves the ODE ray system

 $$